Rangewell/rangewell-tech-test/README.md

 }
 ```

-4. Show the list of deals order by create date, showing the most recent first.
+4. Show the list of deals order by create date, showing the most recent first, feel free to be creative with the layout.

 5. Create a filter to show all deals created from a certain date.